Senior U.S. lawmaker blocks aid for Egyptian military

 The Pentagon said last week it would deliver 10 Apache attack helicopters and $650 million to Egypt's military, relaxing a suspension of aid imposed after Egypt's military ousted President Mohamed Mursi on July 3 and violently suppressed protesters.

-"I'm not prepared to sign off on the delivery of additional aid for the Egyptian military," Leahy said in a speech on the Senate floor, explaining why he would hold up the $650 million (386.2 million pounds).
+"I'm not prepared to sign off on the delivery of additional aid for the Egyptian military," Leahy said in a speech on the Senate floor, explaining why he would hold up the $650 million.
 "I'm not prepared to do that until we see convincing evidence the government is committed to the rule of law."

 An Egyptian court on Monday sentenced the leader of the Mursi's outlawed Muslim Brotherhood and 682 supporters to death, intensifying a crackdown on the Islamist movement that could trigger protests and political violence ahead of an election next month.